-- Internet Connectivity: Wireless service will be provided in limited areas of the event grounds.
+- Internet Connectivity: Wireless service will be provided inside the Expo Hall and in limited areas outside on the grounds.
 If your project could interfere with our wireless service, please let us know so we can accommodate you and your faire neighbors.
 In most cases, a hardwire connection will not be available.
-If you must have a hardwire, notify email@example.com asap (end of March at the latest).
+If you must have a hardwire, notify firstname.lastname@example.org asap (end of March at the latest).
 There is very limited availability and a significant cost for this service.

 - Tables & Chairs: We will provide a table and two chairs, unless otherwise requested in your application.
 Standard tables are 8ft x 30in folding banquet tables.
 We do not provide a cover.
 If needed, 6ft tables are available, but quantities are limited and must be requested in advance.

 - Prior to the event, you will receive a confirmation letter listing the equipment we will provide for you.
-If you need additional items, please use the Maker Faire Portal.
+If you need additional items, please use the Maker Admin Tool.
 Requesting additional tables onsite is based on availability and will cost $10.00 per table.
 Additional chairs are no charge; but also based on availability.

 - Water: If your exhibit requires water or a forklift/heavy machinery, please fill out the Special Request Form.

 - Electrical: If you provided details of your power requirements, we will make certain you have power available at your exhibit area.
 Please bring your own extension cords, surge protectors and/or power strips for power distribution at your exhibit.
 On-site power requests cannot be guaranteed.
 Any excessive power will require approval.